Flwoof/Reflex-Training-Game/README.md

 ### <ins>HOW TO RUN</ins>

 _Files from here_ <br/>
-  Coding file titled "Reaction Code"
+  -Coding file titled "Reaction Code"

-_Libraries you Need_
+_Libraries you Need_ <br/>
-  Adafruit SSD1306 by Adafruit (install from Arduino IDE library manager) Adafruit GFX by Adafruit (install from Arduino IDE library manager)
+  -Adafruit SSD1306 by Adafruit (install from Arduino IDE library manager) -Adafruit GFX by Adafruit (install from Arduino IDE library manager)

 ## **If you've never installed a library before:**
 1. Open Arduino IDE